outragedpinkracoon/vim_notes/cheatsheet.md

 ## Matching brackets
 % - takes you to the corresponding matching bracket

-## Duplicate a line
-yyp - copies a line then pastes it below the original ddp - swap current line with the next

 ## Files Management
 SPC p f will open the fuzzy file search
 SPC b b - open recent files